veillette/opticsTextbook/content/Chap01Basics/Basics.md

 ### Field of an Electric Dipole
 An other important solution of Maxwell's equation is the field radiated by a time-harmonic electric dipole, i.e. two opposite charges with equal strength that move time-harmonically around their center of mass.
 In this section the medium is homogeneous, but it may absorb part of the light, i.e. the permittivity may have a nonzero imaginary part.
 An electric dipole is the classical electromagnetic model for an atom or molecule.
-Because the optical wavelength is much larger than an atom and molecule, these charges may be considered to be concentrated both in the same point $\mathbf{r}_0$.
+Because the optical wavelength is much larger than an atom and molecule, these charges may be considered to be concentrated both at the same point $\mathbf{r}_0$.
 The charge and current densities of such an elementary dipole are

 ```{math}
 :label: eq.rhodip